substance/substance-legacy/README.md

 body.show('p2');
 ```

 Now let's make a **strong** annotation.
-With Substance you store annotations separate from the text.
+In Substance annotations are stored separately from the text.
 Annotations are just regular nodes in the document.
-They refer to a certain range (startOffset, endOffset) in a text property (path).
+They refer to a certain range (`startOffset, endOffset`) in a text property (`path`).

 ```js
 doc.create({